-Update March 2020: WaterWoo PDF Stamp (separate from Waterwoo PDF Premium) now allows PDF owners to keep their PDFs exactly as they are, but add a stamp.
+Update March 2020: WooStamper (a separate plugin from Waterwoo PDF Premium) now allows PDF owners to keep their PDFs exactly as they are, but add a stamp.
 PDF Stamp is a drop-in plugin and requires users also purchase SetaPDF-Stamper software to install alongside it.
 Learn more here.

 WaterWoo is magic, but it does have its limitations.
 And one particular limitation has been disappointing customers, and frustrating us, for years.
 We'd like to explain.

 First of all, let's explain how WaterWoo works.
 In a nutshell, WaterWoo works by first reading a PDF into memory, then spitting it back out onto the page with watermarks rolled in.
 If the parser (FPDI or TCPDI) which reads the PDF does not read all the PDF, or cannot read certain PDF versions, then WaterWoo fails to deliver the expected.
 Ultimately, WaterWoo is built on top of 3rd party software, and there are factors we cannot control.

 We are unaware of any PDF watermarker for Wordpress available which preserves all PDFs in their original form while parsing them.
 This is due to prohibitive licensing by .
 Folks continue to ask for this feature -- constantly -- however, none have the budget to develop it, and we cannot develop it free, knowing end customer interest is still low.
 Here is a history of where we have been with this issue over the years.